alavret/yc-solution-library-for-azure/CloudIL-Azure Arc SQL/README.md

 terraform apply
 ```

-As a result, the new VM will be created in Yandex.Cloud, Azure resource group will be created, and PowerShell scripts will be generated in the `scripts` sub-folder.
+As a result, the new VM will be created in CloudIL, Azure resource group will be created, and PowerShell scripts will be generated in the `scripts` sub-folder.
 The scripts will be transferred to the VM.

 <br/>

 ## Post-installation tasks and scripts

-After Terraform module deployment, please login to the VM with the username and password defined in `private.auto.tfvars` file [via RDP](https://cloud.yandex.com/en/docs/compute/operations/vm-connect/rdp).
+After Terraform module deployment, please login to the VM with the username and password defined in `private.auto.tfvars` file [via RDP](https://cloudil.co.il/docs/compute/operations/vm-connect/rdp).
 After the login, the PowerShell script will start to prepare the VM:

 1. SQL Server Developer Edition will be installed.
 2. Sample database will be restored.